ribonsAMR/PythonProjects/easy/hangman/README.md

 ## How to use:
 `python3 hangman.py`

-You will be presented by a mask of the word, and the tries left before losing.<br>
+You will be presented with a mask of the word, and the tries left before losing.<br>
 The tries are dynamically changing according to the left tries and the unknown characters.

 You can use text files for the `wordlist` variable in this line: `wordlist = "hangman ronaldo messi salah".split()`, replace it with the file content code: `open("filename").read()`<br>and adjust how the words are extracted from the file.